bjucps/cps110-thinkcspy/_sources/GeneralIntro/ThePythonProgrammingLanguage.rst

 code because you get immediate feedback.
 Think of it as scratch paper used to help you work out problems.

-Alternatively, you can write an entire program by placing lines of Python instructions in a file and then use the interpreter to execute the contents of the file as a whole.
-Such a file is often referred to as **source code**.
+To execute a complete Python program, you write lines of Python instructions in a file and then use the interpreter to execute the contents of the file as a whole.
+Such a file is often referred to as a **source code file**.
 For example, we used a text editor to create a source code file named ``firstprogram.py`` with the following contents: